 The knife’s blade consists of tungsten which eases the sharpening of the blade to a pretty sharp slight edge.
 With added strength and durability from the carbon and the Damascus steel gives the blade a great look while protecting it from rust and fading.
 It also helps to maintain its sharp edge for a more extended period minus sharpening.

-This 6 inch-long shun utility knife weighs 6.4 ounces a bit lighter than most of the western knives.
+This 6 inch-long shun utility knife weighs 6.4 ounces a bit lighter than most western knives.
 Unlike other Japanese brands, this one appears with a curved edge but not straight.
 Its smooth Pakka Wood handle is a composite of wood and plastic making it water-resistant, warp-resistant.
 Additionally, the handle is comfortable with a firm grip for all types of fingers.

-This fantastic knife is capable of doing all the kinds of work you need to use for, be it slicing, cutting, dicing, and chopping however due to the thin blade though sharp might not work great for the thicker duties such as cutting through the bone.
+This fantastic knife is capable of doing all the kinds of work you need to use, be it slicing, cutting, dicing, and chopping however due to the thin blade though sharp might not work great for the thicker duties such as cutting through the bone.
 Even though the shun kitchen knives are dishwashable, hand washing will be a great option to protect your blade and edge from the high pressures and aggressive detergents.
 Assured top pick for a fantastic utility knife

 - Very sharp,